-An international team of scientists has discovered a new species of a new species of hominin in South Africa that may have existed alongside modern humans.
+An international team of scientists has discovered a new species of hominin in South Africa that may have existed alongside modern humans.
 This small creature with a tiny brain opens the door to a new way of thinking about our ancient ancestors.

 The discovery of 15 individuals, consisting of 1,550 bones, represents the largest fossil hominin find on the African continent.

 Homo floresiensis or Flores Man was discovered in 2003.
-Like this latest finding, it stood 3.5 five feet high and seems to have existed relatively recently though the exact age is unknown.
+Like this latest finding, it stood 3.5 feet (107 cm) high and seems to have existed relatively recently though the exact age is unknown.

 “The hand has human-like features for manipulation of objects and curved fingers that are well adapted for climbing,” Orr said.
 “But its exact position on our family tree is still unknown.”